Redividing the Cake: Arbitrary Cake and Arbitrary Pieces

-Note that the redivision protocol gives to each old agent a piece that is not only worth at least $(1-r) V_i(Z_i)$, but is also a subset of $Z_i$ (in addition to a subset of $Y_i$).
-This may be desirable in some cases, e.g. in land division, the old landlords may care not only about their value but also about getting a subset of their old plot.
+\begin{remark} (a) The redivision algorithm gives each agent a piece that is not only worth at least $(1-r) V_i(Z_i)$, but also a subset of $Z_i$ (in addition to a subset of $Y_i$).
+This may be desirable in some cases.
+E.g. in land division, old landlords may want not only a high value but also a subset of their old plot.

-\begin{remark*} The $O(n^2)$ complexity assumes the integers $p,q$ are constant (not part of the input).
-If they are considered part of the input, then the complexity becomes linear in $q$ which is exponential in the number of input bits.
-The number of queries can be reduced using concepts from number theory, but this is beyond the scope of this paper.
-See \citet{McAvaney1992Ramsey,Robertson1998CakeCutting} for details. \end{remark*}
+(b) \citet{cseh2020complexity} present an algorithm for cake-cutting even when the entitlements are irrational.
+The number of queries is finite (but unbounded).
+This algorithm can be used in Algorithm \ref{alg:general+} to attain $r$-proportionality even when $r$ is irrational, though it is unclear why any government would be interested in such a strange fairness condition. \end{remark}